How to Choose the Right Garage Door for Your Florida Home

 - Wood: Wood is a classic garage door material that gives your exterior property an exceptional aesthetic appeal.
 Since wood is a natural insulator, it can help regulate the temperature of your indoor living space, potentially reducing your energy costs each month.
 Garage doors made of natural hardwood are available in different wood species, each with outstanding durability and aesthetic qualities.
 Consult your garage door distributor about which species would best accommodate your home’s climate.

 - Wood composite: As an economical and durable alternative to natural wood, faux wood garage doors contain recycled wood and plastic fibers.
 This material blends the benefits of durable steel and beautiful wood into a functional and aesthetically pleasing garage door.
 Since faux wood is more resistant to humidity and fluctuating temperatures than solid hardwood, it may be more suitable for your home in South Florida.

 Choosing a Finish for Your Garage Door

 Your garage door’s finish protects your door from the elements and enhances your curb appeal.
 Our Clopay residential overhead doors are available in various factory color finishes, including our Ultra-Grain® wood finish that resembles natural wood.
-You may want to review the design brochure of your desired garage door to find out which color options are available.
+You may want to review the design options brochure of your desired garage door style to find out which colors are available.
 Some of our products are eligible for Clopay’s Color Blast® system, allowing you to choose from more than 1,500 Sherwin-Williams® colors.

 Consider your design preferences and weather needs as you think about which finish you want to apply to your garage door.
 Your door’s color should complement the rest of your exterior property, serving as an aesthetically pleasing focal point for your home.
 Since you live in South Florida, you may also want to choose a color shade that helps keep your home cool.